-If you follow transportation news, chances are you have heard or read Sam Schwartz being interviewed by the national and international press identified by moniker “Gridlock Sam,” as he popularized the word describing maddening mostly big-city traffic jams.
-Sam, who previously served as the New York City Traffic Commissioner, and his eponymous firm employing talented engineers and designers, are well known as visionaries in figuring out how to get people where they need to go while considering quality of life and the environment.
+If you follow transportation news, chances are you have heard of or read about Sam Schwartz.
+Some may know him as a former New York City Traffic Commissioner, while others may know him by his moniker “Gridlock Sam”, owing to his popularization of the term “Gridlock” to describe crippling traffic jams.
+Sam and his eponymous firm employing talented engineers and designers, are well known as visionaries in figuring out how to get people where they need to go while considering quality of life and the environment.

-TCAT is pleased to have selected the Sam Schwartz firm to help us redesign and “making the journey” better for Tompkins County residents in the future. https://www.samschwartz.com/
+TCAT is pleased to have selected the Sam Schwartz firm to help us redesign our bus system, making the journey better for Tompkins County residents in the future. https://www.samschwartz.com/

 - 6/23/21: Tompkins Weekly’s Jessica Wickham interviews Matt Yarrow, TCAT’s Asst.
 Gen. Manager: https://www.tompkinsweekly.com/articles/tcats-transit-redesign-in-final-stages/

 - 6/15/21: Town of Dryden Newsletter: http://dryden.ny.us/2021/06/15/tcat-transit-development-plan-focus-groups-slated-through-june-15/

 - October 2020: WHCU’s Joe Salzone interviews Matt Yarrow, TCAT’s Asst.
 Gen. Manager: https://whcuradio.com/news/025520-tcat-wants-your-help-to-shapes-its-future/